-- 7.1.
-In research undertaken by Braye, Orr and Preston-Shoot (2015)3 practitioners most commonly cited the following as being key to making a positive difference:
+In research undertaken by Braye, Orr and Preston-Shoot (2014) practitioners most commonly cited the following as key to making a positive difference:

-- the importance of relationships;

-- 'finding' the person;

-- legal literacy;

-- creative interventions;

-- effective multi agency working.

-- 7.2.
-The research has resulted in the publication of a Practice Tool for Adults4.
 This research identified that the term 'self-neglect' itself proved controversial, in that individuals sometimes did not identify with the description of their situation.
-As a result, it is important that practitioners seek to negotiate a common ground to understand the individual's own description of their
+As a result, it is important that practitioners seek to negotiate a common ground to understand the individual's own description of their lifestyle rather than making possible discriminatory value judgements or assumptions about how it can be defined.